wasimbaig/espcap/README.md

 ## Protocol Support

-Technically epscap recognizes all the protocols supported by wireshark/tshark.
+Technically __Espcap__ recognizes all the protocols supported by wireshark/tshark.
 However, the wireshark dissector set includes some strange protocols that are not really Internet protocols in the strictest sense, but are rather parts of other protocols.
-One example is <tt>media</tt> which is actually used to label an additional layer for the <tt>http</tt> protocol among other things. __Espcap__ uses the
-<tt>protocols.list</tt> to help determine the application level protocol in any given packet.
-This file
-is derived from tshark by running the <tt>protocols.sh</tt> script in the <tt>conf</tt> directory.
+One example is <tt>media</tt> which is actually used to label an additional layer for the <tt>http</tt> protocol among other things. __Espcap__ uses the <tt>protocols.list</tt> to help determine the application level protocol in any given packet.
+This file is derived from tshark by running the <tt>protocols.sh</tt> script in the <tt>conf</tt> directory.
 To ensure that __Espcap__ has only true Internet protocols to choose from, the entries in <tt>protocols.list</tt> that are not truly Internet protocols have been commented out.
 Currently the commented out protocols include the following:
 ```
 _ws.expert
 _ws.lua